350+ Resume Keywords & How to Use Them

 Our customers have been hired at: *Foot Note

-In today’s age of digital recruiting, many companies use applicant tracking systems (ATS) to scan resumes for specific keywords and phrases.
-If those keywords aren’t present, the resume automatically gets eliminated from the running.
+In today’s digital recruiting era, many companies use applicant tracking systems (ATS) to scan resumes for keywords that help identify the most qualified candidate for the role.

 Writing an ATS-friendly resume that effectively uses relevant keywords can help you stand out from hundreds of other applicants and increase your chances of landing an interview.

-For example, let’s take a look at the accounting specialist sample job description below.
+Let’s take a look at the sample accounting specialist job description below.
 We’ve highlighted the industry-specific skills and qualifications for the role — these are the keywords that a job seeker applying for this role should incorporate throughout their resume.

 Sample Job Description Infographic

-Take a look at the example resume below that demonstrates how a job seeker might choose to add the keywords identified above to their resume.
+Take a look at the example accounting resume below that demonstrates how a job seeker might choose to incorporate the keywords identified from the job description:

 Sample Resume Infographic